milkbottledude/woodlands-jb_tracker/README.md

 Known as the most busiest land crossing in the world, the bridge allows cars to go to and fro between Johor, Malaysia and Singapore.
 It would certainly help us if we could know when the bridge was clear so that we can pop into Johor for a shopping trip, or a day out with the family without being stuck in traffic for hours.

+## How To Use ❓
+Simply enter a future date 📅 and time 🕑 of your choosing, as well as whether you are looking to go to Johor from Woodlands or vice versa, then click submit 🟢.

+Johorscrape will then predict the level of congestion at that moment and output an arbitrary congestion value ranging from 0 to 5.
+From 0, meaning no cars on the road at all 🤩, to 5, meaning the road is extremely congested 🚙😭🚗💨.

+To allow the user to better visualise the congestion level 👁️, a picture showing a rough estimate of how the causeway would look like will also be shown 🛣️.

 ---

 Tools and libraries used in this project: